ptmclean/cfn-nested/README.md

 const cfnNested = new cfnNested('cloudformation-bucket', './path/to/template/template.yml', 'MyStackName');
 ```

-Packaging creates a deployable template pointing to templates in the s3 bucket provided on instantiation.
+Packaging creates a deploy-able template pointing to templates in the s3 bucket provided on instantiation.
 The template is created in the file system on the relative path ./packaged/
 ```
 let templateLocation;